 We are accomplishing our mission through education, training, mentoring and networking opportunities.
 On any given day, around the globe and around the clock, you are likely to find a multitude of WINRS programs taking place: in our offices, in our clients’ offices, with our PartneRS, and in our communities.

-For the fourth year in a row, the Women in Law Empowerment Forum (WILEF) has named Reed Smith LLP for its select "Gold Standard Certification."
+For the fifth year in a row, the Women in Law Empowerment Forum (WILEF) has named Reed Smith LLP for its select "Gold Standard Certification."

 WILEF Certification emphasizes the leadership roles achieved by equity women partners, rather than the policies or practices of the firm or the overall number or percentage of women in the partnership.
 To receive WILEF’s Gold Standard Certification, firms had to meet at least three of six criteria, demonstrating their commitment to women’s career advancement.
 Reed Smith is one of only two firms to have met the six criteria for Gold Standard Certification every year since inception: